smartcontractkit/documentation/src/pages/chainlink-functions/resources/add-functions-to-projects.md

 ## Before you begin

 This guide assumes you are using a [Hardhat](https://hardhat.org/) JavaScript project with Node.js, but you can modify it to work with other frameworks.
+If you already have a project, you can skip to the [Libraries and Dependencies](#get-the-libraries-and-contract-dependencies) section.

 You must have a wallet with testnet LINK and native tokens to run this example.
 This example uses Polygon Mumbai.
 You can get testnet LINK at [faucets.chain.link](https://faucets.chain.link/mumbai) and testnet MATIC at the [Polygon Faucet](https://faucet.polygon.technology/).
 To get testnet funds for other networks, see the [LINK Token Contracts](/resources/link-token-contracts) page.